 Well, that was different!
-Next time I'll try for (paraphrasing the words of the late Steve Goodman and - before he became a parody of himself - Jimmy Buffett) "some words you can dance to and a melody that rhymes."
-(The phrase is from a song they wrote together about American expats in Latin America, which also contains the lines, "Down in the Banana Republics /Things are not as warm as they seem / None of the natives are buying / Any second hand American Dreams.")
+Next time I'll try for (paraphrasing the words of the late Steve Goodman, channeling and improving upon Jimmy Buffett) "some words you can dance to and a melody that rhymes."
+(The phrase is from a song Goodman wrote about American expats in Latin America, which also contains the lines, "Down in the Banana Republics / Things are not as warm as they seem / None of the natives are buying / Any second hand American Dreams.")

 "Copyleft": With appropriate notification and appropriate credit, non-commercial reproduction is welcome: contact me if you have any desire to reproduce these materials in whole or in part.